kyma-incubator/documentation-component/docs/props/sources.md

 ## Usage

-Read how use `sources` property in Documentation Component.
+Read how use `sources` property in the Documentation component.

 ### Types